cthill/SNESDump/README.md

 SNES carts have a 1.2mm card thickness and 2.50mm pin pitch.
 I do not know of any off the shelf components that will work in the place of an original connector.
 An original cart connector can be obtained from a broken SNES console.
 This requires desoldering skills.
 The cart connector [pinout is documented at the end](#pinout).

+Be sure to use an Arduino board with a legitimate FTDI USB to serial converter chip.
+Some clone chips have issues with higher baud rates.
+If you are having issues with an Arduino board that does not have an FTDI chip, try lowering the baud rate.

 Parts list:
-* 1x SNES cartidge connector
+* 1x SNES cartridge connector
-* 1x Arduino or AVR compatible micro controller
+* 1x Arduino or AVR compatible micro controller (FTDI USB to serial converter recommended)
 * 8x 10.0 kΩ resistors
 * 3x 74HC595 shift registers
 * Wire for connecting address bus, data bus, and control lines